Table of Contents[Hide][Show]

 Road Trip Tips

-If you’re road tripping with kids, you need these tips we SheBuysTravels learned the hard way:
+If you’re road tripping with kids, you need these tips we learned the hard way:

 Keep everyone charged up.

 If you’re driving a newish car with a plethora of USB ports and a regular outlet, then I want to road trip with you.
-But, if you are an average American, the car you drive is more than 11 years old.
-I am only slightly better than average — my newest vehicle, a Ford F150, is a 2003.
-It has one USB port.
+But, if you are an average American, the car you drive is more than 12 years old.
+I am only slightly better than average — my newest vehicle, a Ford Ecape, is a 2017 model.
+It has one regular plug and one USB port.
 Count ’em.
 One.
-So we supplement with adapters and this power inverter, which I use to plug in this power strip so everyone can plug in.
+So we supplement with adapters and this this power strip so everyone can plug in.

 Stop often.

 It’s a road trip.
 The whole point is to be able to meander.
 So take the detours.
 Stop at the roadside attractions.
 Get that Instagram shot of the World’s Largest Ball of Twine.
 Or whatever oddity you find along the way.
-At least that’s the way my husband, kids and I have always preferred it.
+At least that’s the way my family has always preferred it.
 But, some road trippers have a different approach:

 Or stop as little as possible.

-This is the advice offered by the SheBuysTravels who road trip alone with the kids.
+This is the advice offered by one SheBuysTravels contributor who road trips alone with her kids.
 Nasreen Stump, who regularly drives from Texas to New Hampshire and back again stops only when she has to.
 That’s because stopping involves getting four kids out of the car, letting them run a bit, then getting four kids buckled back in.

 Choose the hotel with the pool.